awsdocs/aws-secrets-manager-docs/doc_source/rotating-secrets-two-users.md

 1. The next request from the custom application now receives the B version of the secret because B now has the `AWSCURRENT` label\.
 The custom application uses the second user with the new password to access the database\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/secretsmanager/latest/userguide/images/secret-rotate-1d.png)

-## Configuring Rotation Between Two Users<a name="configure-rotating-two-users-only"></a>
+## Configuring rotation between two users<a name="configure-rotating-two-users-only"></a>

-If you use your secret for one of the [supported Amazon RDS databases](intro.md#full-rotation-support), follow the procedures in [Enabling Rotation for an Amazon RDS Database Secret](enable-rotation-rds.md)\.
+If you use your secret for one of the [supported Amazon RDS databases](intro.md#full-rotation-support), follow the procedures in [Enabling rotation for an Amazon RDS database secret](enable-rotation-rds.md)\.

 If instead you want to configure rotation for another service or database, create your Lambda rotation function and customize it using these instructions: